majido/scroll-restoration-proposal/index.md

 Custom Scroll Restoration Proposal
 ==================================

-Proposal to gives web authors additional control over user agent's restoration of persisted use state in particular the scroll position and page scale.
+This is a proposal for a [small new API](history-based-api.html)\* that gives web authors additional control over user agent's restoration of persisted use state in particular the scroll position. ([whatwg discussion][whatwg])

-There are two slightly different proposed API that can achieve this:

-- [History based API](history-based-api.html): This is the original proposed API which is currently implemented in chromium behind [experimental feature flag][chromeflag]. ([whatwg discussion][whatwg])

-- [~~Event based API~~](event-based-api.html): This proposal suffers from serious problem described in [issue 3](https://github.com/majido/scroll- restoration-proposal/issues/3).
+\* This is implemented in chromium and it is [planed][chromestatus] for release in version 46.

 ## Problem Summary